t-rappos/auction-system/README.md

 #### 3.3.14 Buy item
 - Purpose: To purchase an item for use
-- Trigger/Precondition: User is logged in, User has enough currency to buyout/bid on item
+- Trigger/Precondition: User is logged in, User has enough currency to buyout/bid on item, Item exists, Item isn't owned by buyer, (navigates menu->buy items)
 - Frequency: 0 - 50 times per session per user
 - Critical: 300+ times per session per user
 - Subtasks | Solution
   1. display listings |
   2. collect search criteria (TODO: ref subtask) |
   3. display results
-  4. collect item to purchase
+  4. collect item
   5. display item
-  6. confirm purchasing item
+  6. confirm purchasing item + price
   7. display purchase confirmation
   8. transfer goods

 - Variants:
+  - 6a. for bidding a bid amount is collected |
   - 8a. transfer goods after successful bid |
   - 8b. return currency after unsuccessful bid |

 #### 3.3.15 Bid on item
-- Purpose:
-- Trigger/Precondition:
-- Frequency:
-- Critical:
-- Subtasks | Solution
-  1. |

-- Variants:
-  - 1a. |
+TODO: this is covered by 13.3.14 Buy Item

 #### 3.3.16 View owned listings
-- Purpose:
-- Trigger/Precondition:
+- Purpose: Display a list of items that the user is currently listed for auction
+- Trigger/Precondition: User is logged in, user navigates (inventory -> see listed items)
-- Frequency:
+- Frequency: 0-20 times per session per user
-- Critical:
+- Critical: 100+ times per session per user
 - Subtasks | Solution
-  1. |
+  1. display inventory |
+  2. user selects "see listed items" |
+  3. displays listed items |

 - Variants:
   - 1a. |

 #### 3.3.17 Cancel listing
-- Purpose:
-- Trigger/Precondition:
+- Purpose: Stop an item from being sold after it has been listed for sale
+- Trigger/Precondition: User is logged in, Item exists, Item is listed by user
-- Frequency:
+- Frequency: 0-10 times per session per user
-- Critical:
+- Critical: 100+ times per session per user
 - Subtasks | Solution
-  1. |
+  1. display listed items |
+  2. collect item to cancel listing |
+  3. confirm cancellation |
+  4. display confirmation of cancellation |
+  5. return item to inventory |

 - Variants:
   - 1a. |

 #### 3.3.18 Wait for search
-- Purpose:
+- Purpose: Perform a live-search of listings for items that match criteria
-- Trigger/Precondition:
+- Trigger/Precondition: User is logged in,
-- Frequency:
+- Frequency: 0-10 times per session per user
-- Critical:
+- Critical: 20+ times per session per user
 - Subtasks | Solution
-  1. |
+  1. display listings |
+  2. user selects 'live search' |
+  3. collect search criteria |
+  4. update and display search results over time |

 - Variants:
   - 1a. |

+TODO: do we need a 'search listings' task?

 #### 3.3.19 Sort search result list
-- Purpose:
+- Purpose: To organise the results of a search
-- Trigger/Precondition:
+- Trigger/Precondition: User is logged in, User has conducted a search and search results are displayed
-- Frequency:
+- Frequency: 0-50 times per session per user
-- Critical:
+- Critical: 100+ times per session per user
 - Subtasks | Solution
-  1. |
+  1. display search results |
+  2. collect attribute to sort by |
+  3. display sorted list

 - Variants:
-  - 1a. |
+  - 1a. search results are from a live search
+  - 2a. attribute is the same as last sort | toggle asc <-> desc

 #### 3.3.20 View price of item-type over time
-- Purpose:
-- Trigger/Precondition:
+- Purpose: display the price of an item-type over time as a graph
+- Trigger/Precondition: User is logged in, item exists, (navigates menu->buy items->see price over time)
-- Frequency:
+- Frequency: 0-10 times per session per user
-- Critical:
+- Critical: 50+ times per session per user
 - Subtasks | Solution
-  1. |
+  1. display item listings |
+  2. collect item-type |
+  3. display graph of price over time |

 - Variants:
-  - 1a. |
+  - 3a. item hasn't been sold before

 ### 3.4 Domain Model